MarioCruz/PoemOMatic/README.md

 To connect the printer we make use of the pin #6 (Ground) and the pin #8 (GPIO14).

 Now, let's connect the power.
-Attach the printer’s red/black wires to the 2.1mm jack adapter
+Attach the printer’s red/black wires to the 2.1mm jack adapter.

 ##### Power up the printer